FangSen9000/fangsen9000.github.io/README.md

 + **2022.6** As a student of Tutor Yang, join APISIX in OSPP2022.
 + **2022.2** Completed 2 months of Bytedance youth-camp as a team captain.
 + **2021.9** Completed 2 months of ACM training.
-+ **2020.12** I signed up in December and joined the virtual reality lab in the following June with the help of Professor yan, and then completed the 3 lab experience.
++ **2021.6** I joined the virtual reality lab with the help of Professor yan, and quit after 3 months due to the change of campus.

 ------
 ### Bachelor Thesis